PatBall1/detectree2/docs/source/tutorial.rst

 .. warning::
    If tiles are outputing as blank images set ``dtype_bool = True`` in the ``tile_data`` function.
 This is a bug and we are working on fixing it.
+Avoid supplying crown polygons otherwise the function will run as if it is tiling for training.

 To download a pre-trained model from the ``model_garden`` you can run ``wget`` on the package repo